ror-community/ror-site/content/blog/2023-05-02-datasalon-case-study.md

 ### {{< figure src="/img/amanda-sq-200.png" class="round-figure" alt="Amanda French" >}} Amanda French

 Right.
 We hear that a lot, that collecting beautifully structured, accurate metadata at the beginning is the ideal, but it just can't always happen that way.
-Particularly in the case of affiliations, which were collected so often just in a text field, It can be very difficult.
+Particularly in the case of affiliations, which were collected so often just in a text field, it can be very difficult.

 ### {{< figure src="/img/blog/datasalon/profile_andy.png" class="round-figure" alt="Andy Dobson" >}} Andy Dobson